KIlian42/Atrial-Fibrillation-Classification-Using-Ensembled-Models/Readme.md

 1. Open a folder or directory on your computer, where you want to save the project.

-2. Open terminal on Mac OS or cmd (Command Prompt) on Windows.
+2. Open terminal on Mac OS or cmd (Command prompt) on Windows.

 3. Clone Repository
 ```